GlenMerlin/PHPSessionsTutorial/README.md

 header('location: index.php');
 ?>
 ```
-Now clicking the button should take the user back to index.php and return the site to it's default state.
+Now clicking the button should take the user back to index.php and return the site to its default state.

 Congrats on making it to the end of the tutorial!
 If you want to learn more about PHP and PHP sessions here are some additional resources that can help!